 Because the ‘gvar’ table contains multiple tuple variation stores, sharing of data between tuple variation stores is possible, and is used for shared tuple records.
 Because the ‘cvar’ table has a single tuple variation store, no possibility of shared data arises.

 The tupleIndex field of TupleVariationHeader structures within a tuple variation store includes a flag that indicates whether the structure instance includes an embedded peak tuple record.
 In the ‘gvar’ table, this is optional.
-In the ‘cvar’ table, it is mandatory.
+In the ‘cvar’ table, a peak tuple record is mandatory.

 The serialized data includes packed “point” numbers.
 In the ‘gvar’ table, these refer to glyph contour point numbers or, in the case of a composite glyph, to component indices.
 In the context of the ‘cvar’ table, these are indices for CVT entries.